 More than one job.
-If you have more than one job at any time, your main job location depends on the facts in each case.
+If you have more than one job at anytime, your main job location depends on the facts in each case.
 The more important factors to be considered are:

 - The total time you spend at each place,

 - The amount of work you do at each place, and

-- The money you earn from each place.
+- How much money you earn at each place.